Don’t Let Gaming Addiction and Screens Steal Your Life

 Resources & FAQs

-Common Signs of Tech Dependence
+Signs and Symptoms of Tech Dependence

 - Losing track of time online or gaming and staying up later than planned